 Registering for Technical Exams

 Technical exams are offered each Spring (May - June) and Fall (October - November .
-Approximately four months before that we will post the exam dates on this page, and you will be able to register for the exams in myAPEGA.
+Approximately one month before the exam administration is scheduled to start we will email you notification that the schedule is available..
 You can write a maximum of five technical exams per exam session.

 After APEGA has processed your application, we will email you your confirmation and receipt.